-5 Confidential resources generally will not share identifiable information without the reporting individual's permission, unless:
+&lt;sup>5 Confidential resources generally will not share identifiable information without the reporting individual's permission, unless:

-[•] Sharing is required to address an imminent risk of harm to the safety of the community at large, the individual sharing the information, or another member of the community; or making a report.
+• Sharing is required to address an imminent risk of harm to the safety of the community at large, the individual sharing the information, or another member of the community; or note that such employees who receive reports when not functioning in their licensed or confidential capacity (e.g., when teaching a course) are not prohibited from making a report.

-[•] The individual alleged to have been harmed is a minor (under 18), in which case the Massachusetts Department of Children and Families must be notified.
+• The individual alleged to have been harmed is a minor (under 18), in which case the Massachusetts Department of Children and Families must be notified.

-[•] Elder or disabled individual abuse has been alleged.
+• Elder or disabled individual abuse has been alleged.